krishnakuruvadi/portfoliomanager/README.md

 - Start the huey process

-  - In another terminal activate virtual environment and run background tasks
+  - In another terminal activate virtual environment (if you created one above) and run background tasks

 ```bash
 source ./venv/bin/activate